 Average Cost of a $1 Million Permanent Life Insurance Policy

 The cost difference between a $1 million permanent life insurance policy and a term life policy can be significant.
 Permanent policies, which include whole and universal life, often have premiums up to 15 times higher than term life premiums.
-However, the exact multiple can vary depending on factors like age, health and the specifics of the policy.
+How much higher depends on factors like age, health and the specifics of the policy.

-This is primarily because permanent life insurance offers lifelong coverage and a cash value component that can grow over time.
-Insurers price these policies higher due to the extended coverage period and the added investment-like benefits.
+This is because permanent life insurance, such as a 1 million dollar whole life insurance offers lifelong coverage and a cash value component that can grow over time.
+Insurers price these policies higher due to the extended coverage period and the investment-like benefits.

 In contrast, term life insurance provides coverage for a set period, such as 10, 20 or 30 years.
 Because the policy will expire if you outlive the term, insurers generally face a lower risk of a payout, making these policies more affordable.

-The better choice between the two largely depends on your individual needs and long-term financial goals.
-If you're looking for budget-friendly, straightforward coverage for a specific time frame — perhaps until you pay off your mortgage or your children are financially independent — term life insurance is often the more sensible option.
-On the other hand, a permanent policy may be more suitable if you seek a policy that offers both lifetime coverage and investment opportunities.
+The better choice between the two depends on your individual needs and long-term financial goals.
+If you're looking for budget-friendly, straightforward coverage for a specific time frame — perhaps until you pay off your mortgage or your children are financially independent — term life insurance is often the sensible option.
+A permanent policy may be more suitable if you seek a policy that offers lifetime coverage and investment opportunities.

 Monthly Cost of $500K vs. $1 Million Term Life Insurance